yyin-dev/MIT6.828/labNotes/lab4/lab4a.md

 ## Per-CPU State and Initialization

 Explains per-CPU state in JOS and changes from previous labs.
+Per-CPU state: kernel stack, TSS, `curenv`, register set.

 > **Exercise 3.** Modify `mem_init_mp()` (in `kern/pmap.c`) to map per-CPU stacks starting at `KSTACKTOP`, as shown in `inc/memlayout.h`.
 The size of each stack is `KSTKSIZE` bytes plus `KSTKGAP` bytes of unmapped guard pages.
 Your code should pass the new check in `check_kern_pgdir()`.